How the Coronavirus Pandemic Will Impact Your Credit Worthiness

 The real issue that lies here is that lenders have raised our credit availability to exorbitant levels for little to no reason at all.
 YES, we as American consumers need to be more responsible in regards to our finances but the banks surely are not helping make that any easier.

 The psychological impact of having $20,000 in available credit on just one credit card can profoundly change our psyche and spending habits.
+It tends to lead to emotional spending.
 Yes, it’s our available line of credit but at the end of the day it’s not our money and not something that we should ultimately depend on.

 Although the growth in assets prices and our portfolio is material it’s an untouchable asset for many.
 The same can be said for the value of our homes.
 Although we feel wealthier when we see our home values increase (and we technically are), this doesn’t mean we should adjust spending to account for that new-found wealth.
 For the average American, these assets are only long-term investment vehicles—not something we should depend on for sustenance.